Orbitale/Compotes/README.md

   * ⬜️ Allow customizing graphs
   * ⬜️ Config panel to allow customizing database, export/import whole database
   * ⬜️ User account system for multi-user usage
-  * ⬜️ Encrypt entire database with a password for safety
+  * ⬜️ Encrypt entire database with a password/passphrase for safety
 * Some things are quite buggy and the app needs improvements too:
-  * ⬜️ Check why we have to use `location.reload()` because svelte stores don't update the paginated tables
+  * ☑️ Check why we have to use `location.reload()` because svelte stores don't update the paginated tables
   * ⬜️ Use a `select2` or similar for tags selection

 ## Install